 Department of Energy Energy Information Administration (EIA)--The EIA is a very extensive source for data on energy consumption in the United States, with both annual and monthly data available.
+The EIA also has a collection of "navigators" with additional data on various categories of energy, such as the Petroleum Navigator that includes national and state-level data on prices, production, and consumption.
 The EIA also has much international data available.

 Environmental Sustainability Index (ESI)--The ESI is a project of Yale University and Columbia University that scores and ranks countries on their abilities to provide long-term environment protection.
 Data from ESI reports are available in both .pdf and Excel formats.